win2pdf/Win2PDF.Samples/plug-in/PDFDeletePages/README.md

 ![Win2PDF Delete Extra Pages Plug-in](https://www.win2pdf.com/assets/images/win2pdf/plug-in/win2pdf-delete-extra-pages-plug-in.png)

+You can download the compiled version at: https://get.win2pdf.com/plug-in/Win2PDF-Delete-Pages-Plug-In.exe

 The Win2PDFDeletePages.iss [Inno Setup](https://jrsoftware.org/isinfo.php) script creates a setup program that can be used to install the plug-in.

 This plug-in uses the [Win2PDF command line](https://www.win2pdf.com/doc/win2pdf-desktop-command-line.html) to [delete pages](https://www.win2pdf.com/doc/command-line-delete-pages-pdf.html) from the PDF, and requires a licensed version of Win2PDF.
 Contact support@win2pdf.com for a time limited evaluation license.